 Frequently Asked Questions

-Which surgical robot has the best clinical evidence?
+Q: Which surgical robot has the strongest clinical evidence base?

-The da Vinci system has the most extensive clinical evidence base, with over 9 million procedures performed across all generations and thousands of peer-reviewed studies.
-For orthopedics specifically, the Mako system has the strongest evidence for improved implant alignment and patient outcomes in joint replacement surgery.
+The Intuitive da Vinci system has the most extensive evidence with over 9 million procedures performed across all generations and thousands of peer-reviewed studies.
+For orthopedic joint replacement specifically, the Stryker Mako system has the strongest evidence, with studies showing 2x better implant alignment versus manual techniques.

-ROI depends heavily on case volume.
 At 300+ robotic cases per year, most hospitals achieve full ROI within 3-4 years through reduced length of stay, fewer complications, and increased surgical volume.
-The da Vinci system can also be a significant marketing advantage, attracting both patients and surgeons to the hospital.
+Community hospitals can justify da Vinci at 200+ eligible procedures per year, while Mako's lower price point makes it viable at 150+ joint replacements annually.